garrandall/popular-music-data/tracks/come-over-to-my-place-davina.md

 The mood is set for us tonight,
 Feels so right
 Baby, your every wish is my command
-Huuu My love is ready so come on, ohhh yeah
+Huuu My love is ready so come on, oh yeah

 Refrain X 2

 Right here, right here
-I'm waiting hmm
+I'm waiting hm
 For you humm
-Baby hmm
+Baby hm
 Sweet babe
 Waiting
 Come on
-Lover ooooh ooohhh
+Lover oh

 Refrain x 2